-As of December 31, 2023, the Company reflected a total liability of \$0.8 million under the terms of its TRAs, with a portion to be paid in the first quarter of 2024.
+As of December 31, 2024, the Company reflected a total liability of \$1.5 million under the terms of its TRAs, to be paid in 2025.
 The liability pursuant to the TRAs will increase upon future exchanges by RIHI of RMCO common units or with future reversals of the valuation allowances, with the increase representing 85% of the estimated future tax benefits, if any, resulting from such exchanges.
 Payments are made on this liability as tax benefits are realized by Holdings.